 For pet stains, blot any excess with paper towels, and then use a mixture of laundry detergent, ammonia and white vinegar.
 For shoe polish and ink stains, dab with paint thinner.
 For fruit juice and soft drink spills, mix 1 teaspoon of both laundry detergent and white vinegar in 1 quart of warm water, and sponge well.
 For burns, trim off fibers, and, if needed, glue in some extras from the edges.

 Bonus: Drywall Cutouts: Often when measuring it doesn’t matter how carefully it was done, you miss the mark fit-wise.
 This requires re-measuring and re-cutting until it does line-up and fit.

 However, there’s an easier foolproof way, that you probably never even thought of using.
 Apply a little lipstick or crayon on the front edge of the electrical box or light switch you want to surround.

 Then put the panel in place and push.
 As it squeezes against the box or switch the color outline will transfer onto the panel.
 Just remove it, turn it over and it’ll tell you exactly where to cut.

-And that’s the tip of the week from Island True Value Tackle & Hardware.
+And That's the Tip of the week from Island Tackle & Hardware.